BYU-AUVSI/image_tests/README.md

 ## Build and run
 1. Clone the repo into the source folder in your workspace.
 2. Run `catkin_make` in the workspace root.
-3. Run `roslaunch image_transport_profiler profiler.launch` to start the stress test.
+3. Run `roslaunch image_transport_profiler publisher.launch` where you want the images to be pubished from (Odroid).
+5. Run `roslaunch image_transport_profiler subscriber.launch` where you want the images to be saved (local machine).
+Make sure it doesn't create it's own rosmaster but rather connect to the Odroid's (make sure ROS_MASTER_URI points to the Odroid).
 4. Use `rostopic list` to view topics.
 Use `rostopic bw <topic_name>` to view bandwidth.
 Use `rostopic hz <topic_name>` to see if the subscribing node is reading out at the same rate we are writing to a topic.